ayush-programer/tutorials/yocto-doc.md

 Or, even better, edit the `build/conf/bblayers.conf` to include your layer.

+### Add new BSP layer

+Instead of adding everything manually, from firmware to other packages required to boot the device, it's better to find existing layers on [OpenEmbedded Layer Index](https://layers.openembedded.org).

 ## Images

 Images are exactly what the name says.
 Recipes that define how an image ready to be installed on the system will look like, i.e. what it will contain.
 In `poky` there are two basic images you can include in your own image: